WAD

 National Guideline Clearinghouse - NGC is an initiative of the Agency for Healthcare Research and Quality (AHRQ), U.S. Department of Health and Human Services.
 It is a public resource for evidence-based clinical practice guidelines.
 NGC offers syntheses of selected guidelines that cover similar topic areas, and expert commentary on issues of interest and importance to the clinical guideline community.

-National Health and Medical Research Council - NHMRC, one of the premier research bodies in Australia, has a long history of guideline development.
+NHMRC Clinical Practice Guideline Portal - NHMRC, one of the premier research bodies in Australia, has a long history of guideline development.
 NHMRC website provides access to a range of clinical guidelines and information for guideline developers.

-National Institute for Health and Clinical Excellence - NICE i s an independent organisation responsible for providing national guidance on promoting good health and preventing and treating ill health.
+National Institute for Health and Clinical Excellence - NICE is an independent organisation responsible for providing national guidance on promoting good health and preventing and treating ill health.
 NICE produces guidance in three areas of health: (1) Public health - guidance on the promotion of good health and the prevention of ill health for those working in the NHS, local authorities and the wider public and voluntary sector; (2) Health technologies - guidance on the use of new and existing medicines, treatments and procedures within the NHS; (3) Clinical practice - guidance on the appropriate treatment and care of people with specific diseases and conditions within the NHS.

 Royal College of Physicians - RCP has produced a vast range of resources to promote highest standards of health care today.
 Guidelines are among the many such resources.